Updated: Feb 13

 Day 7: Day Trip to Pisa

-A day trip to Pisa to visit the Square of Miracles, home of the famous Leaning Tower of Pisa, is easily do-able from Florence.
+A day trip to Pisa to visit the Square of Miracles, home of the famous Leaning Tower of Pisa, is easily to do from Florence.
 The Cathedral of Santa Maria Assunta (the duomo), the baptistery, and the Camposanto (graveyard) are also sights of Pisa located right beside the tower.
 If you want to see all of them, you can purchase an all-in-one ticket, and make a day out of visiting the area.

 Day 8: Modena